-Power indicator codes

-Condition

-- CAUTION: AC PSUs support both 240 V and 120 V input voltages with the exception of Titanium PSUs, which support only 240 V. When two identical PSUs receive different input voltages, they can output different wattages, and trigger a mismatch. - CAUTION: If two PSUs are used, they must be of the same type and have the same maximum output power. - CAUTION: Combining AC and DC PSUs is not supported and triggers a mismatch.
+Power indicator codes Condition and unexpected system shutdown.
+To change from a high output configuration to a low output configuration or vice versa, you must turn off the system.
+CAUTION: AC PSUs support both 240 V and 120 V input voltages with the exception of Titanium PSUs, which support only 240 V. When two identical PSUs receive different input voltages, they can output different wattages, and trigger a mismatch.
+CAUTION: If two PSUs are used, they must be of the same type and have the same maximum output power.
+CAUTION: Combining AC and DC PSUs is not supported and triggers a mismatch.